Skip to Content

 As you can see, some shelters or humane societies only offer euthanasia while others are only available coupled with a communal or private cremation.

 Again, I’d suggest only using this option as a last resort.
-Talking to your vet about a free euthanization should be your first address.
+Your vet should be your first address for inquiring about free or discounted euthanasia.

 Dog owners who’ve been to the same vet for years and are local residents have the highest chance of the vet waiving their fee.

-Whatever you do, make sure to put your dog’s comfort first, should you manage to find a free euthanasia service.
+Whatever you do, make sure to put your dog’s comfort first, should you manage to pin down a free or low-cost euthanasia service.

-If not, payment plans, surrendering your pet, or even small loans (perhaps from friends and family) are available to make your dog’s passing as pain-free as possible.
+Payment plans, surrendering your pet, or even small loans (perhaps from friends and family) are available to ensure your dog’s pain-free passing.

 Disclaimer: This blog post does not substitute veterinary attention and does not intend to do so.
 I am not a veterinarian or pet nutritionist.
 If your dog shows any sign of illness, call your vet.